 Flavored with garlic and ginger and cooked in chicken broth this easy rice dish is not only tasty it would complement any main dish that calls for rice.
-Can be made in the stovetop or rice cooker for ease and convenience.
+Can be made on the stovetop or rice cooker for ease and convenience.

-Incidentally, I can now announce that you can pre-order my book on Amazon and anywhere where books are sold (even on Target and Walmart!).
+Incidentally, I can now announce that you can pre-order my book on Amazon and anywhere where books are sold (even at Target and Walmart!).
 I am beyond excited to share it all with you.

 I visited 6 countries in my region – Vietnam, Thailand, Indonesia, Malaysia, Singapore and of course – the Philippines, to bring you the best rice and noodle dishes in the area.

 I watched and learned how chefs and cooks alike create the most delicious and tummy-pleasing food made from rice and noodles.
 It was a lot of fun and I learned so much in the process.

 Wow!
 I almost wished my trip never ended as I could never have enough of the amazing food in this part of the world.